 Affiliates are either organized as limited partnerships, general partnerships or limited liability companies.
-AMG has contractual revenue sharing arrangements with each Affiliate whereby a portion of revenues is used to fund Affiliate operating expenses, including compensation determined at the discretion of each Affiliate's management, while the remaining portion of revenues (Free Cash Flow) is shared among AMG and the other partners or members with a priority to AMG.
-Affiliate revenues and expenses are consolidated in these financial statements.
-The portion of Free Cash Flow earned by owners other than AMG is included in minority interest in the statement of operations.
+AMG has contractual arrangements with each Affiliate whereby a percentage of revenues is allocable to fund Affiliate operating expenses, including compensation, while the remaining portion of revenues (Free Cash Flow) is allocable to AMG and the other partners or members with a priority to AMG.
+Affiliate operations are consolidated in these financial statements.
+The portion of Free Cash Flow allocated to owners other than AMG is included in minority interest in the statement of operations.
 Minority interest on the consolidated balance sheets includes undistributed Free Cash Flow and capital owned by owners other than AMG.